kubauth/kubauth-doc/docs/30-user-guide/180-several-id-providers.md

-# Several ID Providers
+# Multiple Identity Providers

-In previous chapter, we substitute our local user database by an external LDAP server.
-But what if we want to have both.
+In the previous chapter, we replaced our local user database with an external LDAP server.
+But what if we want to have both?

 ## Configuration

-Kubauth provide another built-in module: the `merger`.
+Kubauth provides another built-in module: the `merger`.

 Here is our target architecture:

 ![containers](../assets/archi-merge.png){ .center width="60%" }

-And here is a `values file` to implement it:
+Here is a values file to implement it:

 ???+ abstract "values-merger.yaml"